- Jewish Interests

 Raised in New Jersey, Oren made aliyah in the 1970s, was an emissary to Jewish refuseniks in the Soviet Union, and won two gold medals in the Maccabiah Games.
 In the Israel Defense Forces, he served as a Lone Soldier in the paratroopers and as an IDF Spokesman, participating in several wars and reaching the rank of major.
 He established the Lone Soldier caucus in the Knesset.

-Oren was named by Politico as one of the fifty most influential thinkers in America, by the Forward as one of the five most influential Jews in America, and by the Jerusalem Post as one of the ten most influential Jews worldwide.
+Michael Oren was named by NPR as one of the best college commencement speakers ever, by Politico as one of the fifty most influential thinkers in America, by the Forward as one of the five most influential Jews in America, and by the Jerusalem Post as one of the ten most influential Jews worldwide.

-Currently, he is a consultant for Kirkland & Ellis LLP and is writing a book about Israel’s War of Independence.
-Oren is the father of three and grandfather of four and lives in Jaffa.
-Headshot photo credit to Rose Eichenbaum.
+Currently, he is writing a book about Israel’s War of Independence.
+Michael is the father of three and grandfather of five and lives in Jaffa.

 Michael Oren's Speech Topics